Signed Mahonian polynomials for major and sorting indices: Introduction

-One highlight of this paper is to derive new signed Mahonian polynomials on the complex reflection group $G(r,1,n)$ (denoted by $G(r,n)$ for short throughout the paper), which is isomorphic to the wreath product $C_r\wr S_n$, where $C_r$ is the cyclic group of order $r$. $G(r,n)$ is also called the $r$-colored permutation group.
-We will derive the signed Mahonian polynomials by taking $\chi=\chi_{a,b}$ to be any of the $2r$ $1$-dim characters and $\stat$ the length function $\ell$ or the Mahonian statistic $\lmaj$ defined by Bagno~\cite{Bagno_04}:
+One highlight of this paper is to derive new signed Mahonian polynomials on the complex reflection group $G(r,1,n)$ (denoted by $G(r,n)$ for short throughout the paper), which is isomorphic to the wreath product $C_r\wr\mathfrak{S}_n$, where $C_r$ is the cyclic group of order $r$. $G(r,n)$ is also called the group of $r$-colored permutations.
+Note that $G(1,n)=\mathfrak{S}_n$ and $G(2,n)=B_n$.
+We will derive the signed Mahonian polynomials by taking $\chi=\chi_{a,b}$ to be any of the $2r$ 1-dim characters and $\stat$ the length function $\ell$ or the Mahonian statistic $\lmaj$ defined by Bagno~\cite{Bagno_04}.